 This winter's acute energy crisis across the European continent, leading multiple countries in the Western Balkans to declare national emergencies, has underscored the importance of USAID's efforts to enable partner countries to build and expand regional energy markets, diversify energy supplies, and build resilience in the system.
 This foundational work will strengthen the region's energy security and advance a sustainable and just energy transition to a clean energy future.
-USAID's support for long-term planning, policy reforms, and market integration has enabled Southeast Europe to invest more than \$10 billion in the electricity network and new generation, expand solar and wind generation, and lay the groundwork for stronger, more diversified markets connected with the EU.
+USAID's support for long-term planning notion reforms and market interaction has called an energy future. support for long-term planning, policy reforms, and market integration has enabled Southeast Europe to invest more than \$10 billion in the electricity network and new generation, expand solar and wind generation, and lay the groundwork for stronger, more diversified markets connected with the EU.

-more diversified markets connected with the EU.
 As we discuss the significant challenges that remain, it is equally important to highlight the strength of our partnership with countries in the region.
 This year, our partners in the Western Balkans stepped up to support at risk Afghans who were evacuated or fled from Afghanistan in August 2021.
 North Macedonia, Kosovo, and Albania provided refuge to approximately 4,500 at risk Afghans.
-In Albania, USAID is providing support to the government of Albania to strengthen the resilience of national systems and improve quality and access to needed services by vulnerable populations, including those relocated from Afghanistan, during times of disruption or shock.
-In North Macedonia, USAID is planning new programming which will ensure Afghan children have access to elucation and that evacuees have access to legal support and essential health services.
+In Albania, USAID is providing support to the government of Albania to strengthen the resilis providing support to the government of Analia to strengthen the resirence of national systems and improve quality and access to needed services by vulnerable populations, including those relocated from Afghanistan, during times of disruption or shock.
+In North Macedonia, USAID is planning new programming which will ensure Afghan children have access to education and that evacuees have access to legal support and essential health services.
 We are tremendously grateful for the refuge our partners continue to provide for the evacuees.